What do the new lockdown rules mean for me? | Press and Journal

 Leisure includes bowling alleys, leisure centres and gyms, sports facilities including swimming pools, golf courses and driving ranges, dance studios, stables and riding centres, soft play facilities, climbing walls and climbing centres, archery and shooting ranges, water and theme parks.

-Theatres, concert halls, cinemas, museums and galleries, casinos, adult gaming centres and arcades, bingo halls, bowling alleys, concert halls, zoos and other animal attractions will close.

-Hair, beauty and nail salons, tattoo parlours, spas, massage parlours, body and skin piercing services, non-medical acupuncture and tanning salons will also close.
+Theatres, concert halls, cinemas, museums and galleries, casinos, adult gaming centres and arcades, bingo halls, bowling alleys, concert halls, zoos and other animal attractions will close as well as hair, beauty and nail salons, tattoo parlours, spas, massage parlours, body and skin piercing services, non-medical acupuncture, and tanning salons.

-Bars, pubs and restaurants must stay closed except for delivery or takeaway services.
+Bars, pubs and restaurants must stay closed except for delivery or take-away services.
+Takeaway alcohol will not be allowed.

-They will be permitted to sell takeaway alcohol so long as it is pre-ordered online, or via phone or post.

-Pre-ordered drinks can be sold to and collected by a customer “provided the purchaser does not enter inside the premises to do so”, regulations state.

-Hotels, hostels and other accommodation should only open for those who have to travel for work and for a limited number of other reasons outlined in the regulations.
-These include people who need accommodation while moving house, to attend a funeral or if they are isolating themselves from others as required by law.
+Hotels, hostels and other accommodation should only open for those who have to travel for work and for a limited number of reasons which will be set out later.

 – What else stays open?